Italian Radicals

 The Italian Radicals (Radicali Italiani, RI) are a liberal and libertarian political party in Italy.
-The party draws inspiration form 19th-century classical radicalism and the Radical Party.
+The party draws inspiration from 19th-century classical radicalism and the Radical Party.
 The RI are a member of the Alliance of Liberals and Democrats for Europe Party and were previously a member of the Liberal International.

 Established on 14 July 2001 with Daniele Capezzone as its first secretary, the party describes itself as "liberale, liberista [and] libertario", where liberale refers to political liberalism, liberista is an Italian term for economic liberalism, and libertario denotes a form of cultural liberalism concerning moral and social issues.

 From 2001 to 2017, the party intended to be the Italian section of the Transnational Radical Party (TRP) as the continuation of the Radical Party founded in 1955 by the left wing of the Italian Liberal Party and re-launched in the 1960s by Marco Pannella.
 As the Radical Party had become a transnational non-governmental organization working mainly at the United Nations level, which by statute could not participate in national elections, its Italian members organised themselves into the Pannella List between 1992 and 1999 and the Bonino List until 2001, when they established the RI.
 In 2017, the TRP broke with the RI.
 From 2017 to 2022 and again since 2024 the RI have been associated with More Europe (+E), a broader liberal party led by Radicals or former Radicals.
 Quaderni Radicali and Notizie Radicali are the party's newspapers.
 Radio Radicale is the official radio station of the party; in December 2008, it was awarded by Italia Oggi as the "best specialized radio broadcaster".